subfuzion/echo.io/README.md

 A Node.js WebSocket server that echoes its messages and responds to history requests.
 A client and tests are also provided.

+In a nutshell, the server responds to every message by echoing it back to the client.
+It also responds to the `[HISTORY]` command by returning the last 100 messages in the message history.

+For more details, see the following links.

 [Features](https://github.com/tonypujals/echo.io/issues/milestones?state=closed)

 [Specifications](https://github.com/tonypujals/echo.io/wiki/Specifications)

+The echo.io server accepts simple string messages, but it returns messages in `JSON` format.
+For details, see the **Protocol** section below.

 Installation
 ============